Sen. Scott defends 'Rescue America' plan in WPTV interview

 RELATED: 'I do have a problem with him,' Sen. Rick Scott says of President Joe Biden

-Scott told WPTV Reporter Matt Sczesny that his program, which he seeks to pass if Republicans take back the House and Senate in this fall's mid-term elections, will help reform America.
+Scott told WPTV Reporter Matt Sczesny that his program, which he seeks to pass if Republicans take back the House and Senate in this fall's mid-term elections, will help alleviate inflation and "rescue our country."

 WATCH: WPTV Reporter Matt Sczesny interviews Sen. Rick Scott